Our school provides a high quality educational program for all students. Students engage in a broad and balanced curriculum.

 English and Mathematics

 Strong literacy and numeracy skills are vital for student success in other areas of study, forming the basis of the curriculum.
 We are committed to ensuring students reach the highest standards in these areas and we support students in a range of ways to achieve at their highest possible level.
-In addition, those students who require additional support are catered for by special education teachers who work with classroom teachers and other support agencies to meet the needs of individual students.
+In addition, those students who require additional support are catered for by support agencies to meet their individual needs.
+Taget Intervention includes Speech, MiniLIt, Reading Tutor and Quicksmart.

 Design and Technology